Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: Evaluating Multi-Turn Speaking Style Following of SLMs

 Here, $N=100$ is the total number of topics, and $\mathbbm{1}(\cdot)$ is a binary indicator determined by a style-specific judge (described later in Section~\ref{subsubsection: Automatic Judges for Styles}), which reflects whether the generated output $o_{i,j}$ follows the given style instruction $s$.
 This metric indicates the percentage of generated speech that correctly follows the given style instruction.

 Our goal is to quantify how well the style IF ability changes over the conversation turns.
 To do so, we define two metrics to measure how good the style IF is across multiple interaction turns.

-\textbf{(1) First Turn IF Rate} $IF_1$. \quad This metric serves as a reference to evaluate the capability of the SLM to follow the specific style in the first turn.
+\textbf{(1) First-turn IF rate} $IF_1$. \quad This metric serves as a reference to evaluate the capability of the SLM to follow the specific style in the first turn.
 If an SLM fails to achieve a reasonable $IF_1$, we may not expect it to perform better in later turns.

-\textbf{(2) Degradation Rate} $D$. \quad This metric quantifies how the IF rate decays over subsequent turns relative to the initial performance $IF_1$.
+\textbf{(2) Degradation rate} $D$. \quad This metric quantifies how the IF rate decays over subsequent turns relative to the initial performance $IF_1$.
 It is defined as the average absolute difference between the instruction-following rates of subsequent SLM turns and that of the first SLM turn.

 Here $K$ denotes the total number of assistant turns of the evaluated SLM.
 We apply the $\max(\cdot, 0)$ operator to focus solely on style degradation, thereby avoiding the cancellation of positive and negative differences during averaging.
 For $IF_1$, larger values indicate better first-turn control over the requested voice style.
 A smaller $D$ indicates less style degradation.
 In this paper, we set $K = 4$.